 At this time, Nightingale & Sparrow is unfortunately not a paying market (yet–we’re working on it!).
 Though we cannot offer monetary compensation, we will gladly support you and your writing endeavours however we can!
 See our “Contributors” page for more information.

 While we cannot pay you directly, we’re happy to add a donation link (Patreon, Ko-fi, etc.) to your contributor page!

 Additionally, we are not able to offer complimentary print copies of Nightingale & Sparrow–even at print cost, it would take hundreds of dollars we simply don’t have to provide each contributor with their own print copy, no matter how much we’d like to.

 Send us 1-3 poems of any length, with each poem in a separate document.

-Send us your best fiction or creative non-fiction work (just one!), between 3-10 pages (at 12 pt. standard font, double-spaced).
+Send us your best fiction or creative non-fiction work (just one!), up to 7 pages (at 12 pt. standard font, double-spaced).

 Send us up to 20 photos as a link to Google Drive or Dropbox.
 All photography submissions will be considered for both cover imagery and use within the magazine, to be announced at the end of the response period.